Jack Cottrell: Books & Articles

-A prolific writer, Dr. Cottrell wrote numerous articles in a variety of Christian publications.
-His articles appeared most frequently in The Restoration Herald published monthly by The Christian Restoration Association ("C.R.A.") in Mason, OH.
-Jack Cottrell served as a Trustee of the C.R.A. from 2003 to 2021.
+A prolific writer, Cottrell wrote articles in a variety of Christian publications.
+His articles appeared most frequently in The Restoration Herald, published monthly by The Christian Restoration Association ("C.R.A.") in Mason, Ohio.
+Cottrell served as a Trustee of the C.R.A. from 2003 to 2021.
 In December 1961, he submitted an opinion piece for The Restoration Herald and then in June of the following year his article "The Use of Scriptural Terminology by Disciples of Christ Leaders" was published in a four-part series.
-In April 2011, he began penning the "Ask the Professor" column which has appeared monthly ever since.
-These articles may all be found in the archives of The Restoration Herald.
+In April 2011, he began penning the "Ask the Professor" column which appeared monthly.

 Theology

-Cottrell supports conservative beliefs of inerrancy and infallibility of the Bible and that baptism by immersion is the Biblical method.
-Cottrell is critical of Calvinism and has mostly supported Arminianism, despite attending theological institutions associated with the Reformed tradition.
+Cottrell supported conservative beliefs of inerrancy and infallibility of the Bible and that baptism by immersion is the Biblical method.
+Cottrell was critical of Calvinism and mostly supported Arminianism, despite attending theological institutions associated with the Reformed tradition.

 Trinity

-Dr. Cottrell believes that the "Father, Son and Spirit are distinct persons who exist simultaneously and interact with one another."
-He rejects a false view of the Trinity called modalism which says that there are no distinctions between God the Father, God the Son, and God the Holy Spirit.
-Dr. Cottrell calls modalism heretical and a "seriously false doctrine" but believes someone who believes in it can be saved.
+Cottrell believed that the "Father, Son and Spirit are distinct persons who exist simultaneously and interact with one another."
+He rejected modalism, which says that there are no distinctions between God the Father, God the Son, and God the Holy Spirit.
+Cottrell called modalism heretical and a "seriously false doctrine" but believed someone who believes in modalism can be saved.

 Original Sin

-Dr. Jack Cottrell denies original sin, at least in the traditional sense.
-He believes that Romans 5:12-18 actually states that any original sin that might have existed is wiped out by "Original Grace" given to everyone through the death and resurrection of Jesus.
-Thus, original sin is theoretical only, and never has any real effect on the salvation of believers.
+Cottrell denied original sin, at least in the traditional sense.
+He believed that Romans 5:12-18 actually states that any original sin that might have existed is wiped out by "Original Grace" given to everyone through the death and resurrection of Jesus.
 When a person sins, they receive partial depravity.
-Cottrell would define partial depravity as, "no matter how evil sinners may be, they all have the ability to make a free-will choice to accept the gospel."
+Cottrell defined partial depravity as, "no matter how evil sinners may be, they all have the ability to make a free-will choice to accept the gospel."

 Temporality of God

-Dr. Cottrell posits that God is temporal, although not bound by time.
+Cottrell posited that God is temporal, although not bound by time.

 Baptism

-Cottrell believes that baptism is, "commanded in a salvation situation."
-Cottrell expands on this thought and states that baptism is required for salvation.
-He says, "Repentance and baptism are ...obedience to the gospel, and are works in the same sense that faith is."
+Cottrell believed that baptism is "commanded in a salvation situation", stating that baptism is required for salvation.
+He said that "repentance and baptism are ... obedience to the gospel, and are works in the same sense that faith is."

 Anti-Feminism

-Cottrell is the leading opponent in the Christian Churches and Churches of Christ of equality for women.
+Cottrell was a leading opponent in the Christian Churches and Churches of Christ of equality for women.

-In the late 1980s, Cottrell became alarmed by the incursion of feminism in the church which he believed was against God's original design for the church.
-He published his book Feminism and the Bible: An Introduction to Feminism for Christians in 1992.
-He summarizes the 358 page tome in this blog post, "How Feminism Invaded the Church"., dismissing every version of feminism, including evangelical feminism, as unscriptural.
+In the late 1980s, Cottrell became alarmed by the incursion of feminism in the church, which he believed was against God's original design for the church.
+He published the book Feminism and the Bible: An Introduction to Feminism for Christians in 1992.
+The book dismissed every version of feminism, including evangelical feminism, as unscriptural.